TrueWinter/nodeupload/ISSUE_TEMPLATE.md

-FOR BUGS, PLEASE OPEN AN ISSUE WITH THE FOLLOWING FORMAT (Any line with multiple dashes does not get included in the issue description itself.
-YOU HAVE TO MARK ALL THE CHECKBOXES IN ORDER FOR THE REPORT TO BE MARKED AS A BUG)

------ TEMPLATE STARTS BELOW -----
---- TITLE: "\<Insert a short description of the issue as the title\>" ---

 Bug Description: \<Insert a detailed description of the  issue\>

 Steps to Reproduce: \<As I will need to find where the bug is in the code, I will need your help to tell me what happened to cause the bug\>